 It was on March 31 that TBC announced the big news: the merger with Biochar Solutions Inc. (BSI).
 Based in Carbondale, Colorado, BSI produced and sold its own biochar products, and specialized in commercial research and development.
 The merged entity took TBC's name.

 Three elements of the merger and subsequent reinvention make it worthy of any entrepreneur's attention.
 First of all, the investor world is beginning to recognize biochar's potential.
 For example, Cool Planet Energy Systems, a Greenwood Village, Colorado-based green technology company which makes a biochar product called CoolTerra, just raised $100 million in Series D financing.
 Participants in the round included Google Ventures, BP, Energy Technology Ventures (GE, ConocoPhillips, and NRG Energy), and the Constellation division of Exelon.
-Reinvented as one company, TBC has a stronger chance to raise larger sums of capital.
+Reinvented as one company, TBC has a stronger chance to raise larger sums of capital."How do you communicate a product and a process in a way that attracts people to become curious, when they're bombarded with other messages?"

 Second, TBC and its competitors face an uphill battle, educating potential customers (consumers and organizations with soil to nourish) about what biochar actually is.
 The brands within the category face a comparable struggle.
 Think of it this way: If you're trying to break into the market for sneakers or jeans, it won't be easy, but at least your customers already know what sneakers and jeans are; you can differentiate your startup brand through pricing, design, distribution, and marketing.
 For TBC, though, the challenge is to simultaneously define the product and plausibly argue that its brand, Soil Reef, is the one you want.
 "To the majority of the world, biochar is unknown," says COO Fernando Migliassi, 47.
 He explains the challenge like this: "How do you communicate a product and a process in a way that attracts people to become curious, when they're bombarded with other messages in home and garden centers?"